-The Smithsonian's National Zoo's Bird House is looking for qualified interns who are interested in developing 21st century zoo professional skills in animal care.
+The Smithsonian's National Zoo and Conservation Biology Institute's Bird House is looking for qualified interns who are interested in developing 21st century zoo professional skills in animal care.
 Interns play an important role in animal conservation and have the unique opportunity to aid animal care staff in various responsibilities associated with maintaining the bird collection.
 Tasks include routine cleaning of animal enclosures, diet preparations, exhibit maintenance, animal observations, behavioral enrichment and operant conditioning.

 - Experience and learn all aspects of animal husbandry, including but not limited to food preparation, exhibit maintenance, daily and weekly cleaning tasks, public presentations, daily enrichment, operant conditioning techniques, veterinary procedures, animal behavior observation and record keeping